Iran rejects US blame for tanker attacks in Gulf of Oman | DW | 14.06.2019

 The tanker seen in the black and white video released by the US Navy is Japanese-owned Kokuka Courageous.
 While the US Navy referred to a magnetic mine, the head of Kokuka Sangyo shipping company Yutaka Katada said that "something seems to have flew in," according to the ship's crew.

 "The crew members are saying that they were hit by a flying object.
 They saw it with their own eyes," he told reporters in Tokyo.
-The damage was done above the water line so there was no damage to goods and fuel, and it unlikely that the ship would sink, Katada said.
+The impact happened above the water line so there was no damage to goods and fuel, and it is unlikely that the ship would sink, Katada said.

-The tankers, Front Altair and Kokula Courageous, were attacked while sailing near Iran's coast
+The tankers, Front Altair and Kokuka Courageous, were attacked while sailing near Iran's coast

 Magnetic limpet mines were previously used by Iran to sabotage oil tankers during the so-called "Tanker War" in the late 1980s.